-As the heart of Pontypridd Rugby Football Club continues to beat, it surely beats the strongest in the breast of this man.
+As the heart of Pontypridd Rugby Football Club continued to beat, it surely beat the strongest in the breast of this man.

 Dale first came over to these shores from his home in New Zealand’s King Country in 1989 following his elder brother Shane to Ponty.